knrt10/kubernetes-basicLearning/readme.md

 Starting the cluster takes more than a minute, so don’t interrupt the command before it completes.

-#### Checking to see if the cluster is up and kubernetes can talk to it
+#### Checking to see if the cluster is up and Kubernetes can talk to it

 To interact with Kubernetes, you also need the **kubectl** CLI client.
 [Installing](https://kubernetes.io/docs/tasks/tools/install-kubectl/) it is easy.